Proac-Tee/wiki-api/README.md

 # wiki-api

+## Introduction

 The goal of this project is to mimic a a wikipedia page using Node.js and Express library.
 Where users can post contents

+## Technologies

+- HTML
+- JavaScript
+- Express.js
+- Node.js

-# To instal dependencies
+# To install dependencies

-use npm install
+- run npm install

 # To start

-use npm start
+- run npm start